TofBoubou/BLAST/README.md

 - Thermodynamic properties and transport coefficients
 - Convergence metrics and simulation metadata

-Output files are saved as `simulation_YYYYMMDD_HHMMSS.h5` in the configured output directory.
+Output files are saved with timestamps as `simulation_YYYYMMDD_HHMMSS.h5` in the configured output directory.

 ## Development